Neuroinfectious Diseases Research Workshop: Advancing Translational Science and Clinical Research Innovation

 Neurosyphilis

-Dr. Shelli Farhadian (Associate Professor of Medicine in Infectious Diseases)
+Chair: Dr. Shelli Farhadian (Associate Professor of Medicine in the Section of Infectious Diseases, Yale School of Medicine)

 Speakers:

-• Dr. Caroline Cameron (Professor, Biochemistry and Microbiology, Univesity of Victoria)
+• Dr. Caroline Cameron (Professor, Biochemistry and Microbiology, University of Victoria): The Great Imitator: Biomedical Investigations to Understand and Prevent Neurosyphilis

-• Dr. Alex Greninger (Head, Division of Infectious Disease Diagnostics, Department of Lab Medicine and Pathology, University of Washington)
+• Dr. Alex Greninger (Head, Division of Infectious Disease Diagnostics, Department of Lab Medicine and Pathology, University of Washington): The Magic Shotgun: Genomics of Treponema Pallidum

 11:45 AM–1:00 PM